1895 in Argentine football

-1895 in Argentine football saw Lomas retaining a new edition of the league championship to become the first team to win the Primera División title 3 times in a row.
+1895 in Argentine football saw Lomas successfully defended its 1894 league title establishing a league record of 3 consecutive season titles.
 The runner-up was its related team Lomas Academy.
 This was the last tournament played by Buenos Aires and Rosario Railway before merging with Belgrano Athletic Club.

 Primera división

 Final standings

-1 It was registered as the football team of the School.
+1 It was registered as the football team of the school.
 The English High School A.C. (named "Alumni" since 1900) would be established in 1898.